Hyundai Motorsport Preview: WRC Rallye Monte-Carlo | Hyundai N

 Rallye Monte-Carlo offers a demanding challenge for crews in the opening round of the season.
-As the stages begin to vary in altitude, changeable weather conditions and a mix of snow, ice and tarmac are brought into play; tyre choice and concentration levels are critical to success.
+As the stages begin to vary in altitude, changeable weather conditions, and a mix of snow, ice and tarmac are brought into play; tire choice and concentration levels are critical to success.

 All three Hyundai Motorsport crews are well versed in the complexities and tribulations of Rallye Monte-Carlo.
 In 2019, Thierry Neuville and Nicolas Gilsoul scored the team’s best result in Monte-Carlo to date, finishing just 2.2-seconds from the rally winner.

 Newcomers to the team Ott Tänak and Martin Järveoja have three consecutive podiums in the Principality, while seven-time Monte winners Sébastien Loeb and Daniel Elena were in contention for third with the Hyundai i20 Coupe WRC in 2019.
 All three crews tested in the Sisteron region in December, followed by an additional day’s testing in mid-January to prepare for the task ahead.

 Crew Notes: Thierry Neuville/Nicolas Gilsoul (#11 Hyundai i20 Coupe WRC)